-Are you thinking of running a petrol station or in the process of purchasing a petrol or service station?
-You should know that in addition to the standard considerations of buying a business, there is also the environmental compliance requirements that continue long after your lease ends.
-Below, we will discuss the regulatory framework relevant to service and petrol station leases and how you can ensure you are compliant.
+If you run a petrol station or are in the process of purchasing a lease for a petrol station, there are a number of different legal responsibilities that you will have to consider.
+In addition to the standard considerations of buying a business, there are also environmental compliance requirements that continue long after your lease ends.
+This article will explain the critical issues that you must keep in mind as the tenant of a petrol station lease.

 What is a Petrol Station Lease?

-- Length of lease and whether there are any rights to further terms;
+- the length of lease and whether there are any rights to further terms;

-- General obligations of the tenant to repair and maintain the premises during the term;
+- your general obligations to repair and maintain the premises;

-- Tenant’s rights to assign or transfer its interest in the lease;
+- your rights to assign or transfer the lease;

 Additional Obligations Specific to Petrol Station Leases